matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

 3. **Execute the Manoeuvre**: Now, execute the **Reverse Conway Manoeuvre**.
 This is the leadership act of re-organising your people to match the target blueprint.
 Use the **Team Topologies** patterns as your guide.
 Your _Bounded Contexts_ become the mission for new _Stream-aligned_ teams.
 Common, repetitive work that burdens them is extracted and given to _Platform_ teams.
 This isn't just moving boxes on an org chart; it's empowering teams with a clear mission, their own budget, and the authority to make decisions, resulting in sustainable cognitive load.
 4. **Defend the New Boundaries**: A new org chart is useless if you don't defend it.
 You must rigorously define and protect the interaction modes for your new teams.
 It is essential to define a "Team API" for each team; a description and specification that improves the team's clarity of purpose and helps other groups understand how that team fits into the broader organisation.
 This is how you make the change stick.
 It prevents the old, high-friction patterns of communication and dependency from creeping back in, ensuring your new, low-stress, high-flow state is sustainable.

 This plan is a fundamental, sociotechnical operation.
-It is intentionally radical, because the problems are systemic.
+It is intentionally radical because the problems are systemic.
 It requires hard, expensive, and political work, but it's unavoidable.

 ### Managing the transition